 Your Frenchie will not display discomfort in the way we think they should.
 Walking sideways maybe your dog’s method of trying to compensate for pain that stems from someplace else.
-For example, in the event of pain caused by strain, torn ligament, or bruise, could make your French Bulldog walk sideways.
+For example, in the event of pain caused by strain, torn ligament, or bruise, it could make your French Bulldog walk sideways.

-Other sources of discomfort that may cause your Frenchie to walk in a crabbing or side-wise motion can include: Their knees, hips, spinal column, rib cage, and even your French Bulldogs anal glands.
+Other sources of discomfort that may cause your Frenchie to walk in a crabbing or side-wise motion can include Their knees, hips, spinal column, rib cage, and even your French Bulldogs anal glands.

 Sometimes the anal glands of a dog may be affected, causing them to feel unpleasant pain as it keeps filling up and growing.
 This soreness could cause your Frenchie to walk in such a strange way.

 At the end of the day, French Bulldogs show quirky behavior.
 Although they can’t tell you what’s happening, their bodies instinctively try to overcome or find comfort — often in humorous-looking forms.
-Without an expert assessment, it is difficult to tell what cause of the issue could be.
+Without an expert assessment, it is difficult to tell what the cause of the issue could be.